tiffdawn15/HK-Backend/planning/planning.md

 - React has been your worst subject, but it looks like the best resource for this project.
 Try to get the backend MVP done before Lunch on Monday.
 - Make sure the homepage and article page works before doing anything else.
+- You saved the reddit post that has a masterlist of links on what people can do to help on the folder in your bookmark bar.

 -Four  pages:
     - Homepage: